ceph/ceph/doc/rados/operations/pools.rst

    i.e., set with the command `ceph osd pool stretch set`.

    :Type: String
    :Required: Yes.

+.. describe:: {crush_rule}

+   The crush rule to use after exiting the stretch pool.
+The type of pool must match the type of crush_rule (replicated or erasure).

+   :Type: String
+   :Required: Yes.

+.. describe:: {size}

+   The number of replicas for objects after exiting stretch pool.

+   :Type: Integer
+   :Required: Yes.

+.. describe:: {min_size}

+   The minimum number of replicas required for I/O after exiting stretch pool.

+   :Type: Integer
+   :Required: Yes.

 Showing values of a stretch pool